 Social support provided by the Foyer Notre-Dame des Sans-Abri (FNDSA) is personalised and comprehensive, tailored to meet the individual needs of each resident.
 Social integration efforts are multifaceted.
 Initially, the housing quality is designed to bolster and maintain a positive self-image.
 Furthermore, we promote socioeconomic diversity among residents to encourage interaction and prevent segregative tendencies, thereby nurturing community life within the site.
 Moreover, FNDSA's social support aims to forge strong connections among residents and various stakeholders in the neighbourhood by organising events and on-site activities for both residents and neighbours.
-Additionally, resident empowerment is pivotal, facilitated through their involvement in project governance structures.
-Furthermore, addressing professional integration involves various approaches, including resident participation in on-site activities to cultivate responsibility, self-organisation, and foresight.
+Additionally, resident empowerment is pivotal, measured by its very end, once the individual is fully autonomous.

+facilitated through their involvement project governance structures.
+Furthermore, addressing professional integration involves various approaches, including resident participation in onsite activities to cultivate responsibility, self-organisation, and foresight.
 One of the social worker's roles is to facilitate access to training opportunities through mainstream channels and common law resources that residents can access independently.
-The social worker complements efforts by addressing peripheral barriers hindering individuals from accessing the job market, such as mobility issues, health concerns, and language comprehension, while employment support is provided by a vocational guidance counsellor from the PERLE program managed by FNDSA, specialising in traditional employment placement.
+The social complements efforts by addressing peripheral barriers hindering individuals from accessing the job market, such as mobility issues, health concerns, and language comprehension, while employment support is provided by a vocational guidance counsellor from the PERLE program managed by FNDSA, specialising in traditional employment placement.